A Gaussian Convexity for Logarithmic Moment Generating Functions with Applications in Spin Glasses: Abstract

 \section{Abstract}

 For any convex function $F$ of $n$-dimensional Gaussian vector $g$ with $\e e^{\lambda F(g)}<\infty$ for any $\lambda>0$, we show that $\lambda^{-1}\ln \e e^{\lambda F(g)} $ is convex in $\lambda\in\mathbb{R}$.
-Based on this convexity, we draw two applications.
-The first deduces an improvement of the Paouris-Valettas small deviation inequality in convex geometry.
-The second establishes a quantitative bound for the Dotsenko-Franz-M\'ezard conjecture arising from the study of the Sherrington-Kirkpatrick mean-field spin glass model, which states that the logarithmic anneal partition function of negative replica is asymptotically equal to the free energy.
+Based on this convexity, we draw three major consequences.
+The first recovers a version of the Paouris-Valettas lower deviation inequality for Gaussian convex functions with an improved exponent.
+The second establishes a quantitative bound for the Dotsenko-Franz-M\'ezard conjecture arising from the study of the Sherrington-Kirkpatrick (SK) mean-field spin glass model, which states that in the absence of external field, the annealed free energy of negative replica is asymptotically equal to the free energy.
+The last further establishes the differentiability for this annealed free energy with respect to the negative replica variable at any temperature and external field.